simpleid/simpleid.github.io/_docs/2/installing.md

 ### `www`

 This is the web directory.
-This must be configured so that it is below the document root (e.g. via a symlink, a virtual host, or via a path match rule in the web server configuration).
+This must be configured so that it is the document root or below (e.g. via a symlink, a virtual host, or via a path match rule in the web server configuration).

 The URL to this directory becomes the URL of the SimpleID server.